Maxyapper7/website/content/posts/2022/howtoinstallventoy.md

 1. Plug in your USB drive.

-2. First you need to download the .exe file from [ventoy's](https://github.com/ventoy/Ventoy/releases) website.
+2. First you need to download the .exe file from the [ventoy](https://github.com/ventoy/Ventoy/releases) website.

 3. Extract the .zip file run the executable.